 - 32 ounces cream of mushroom soup (e.g. Imagine® Creamy Portobello Mushroom Soup is dairy- and gluten-free)

-- 29-32 ounces tuna or salmon, drained (be sure to remove bones if your brand contains bones) or sauteed tofu cubes
+- 29-32 ounces canned tuna or salmon, rinsed and drained (be sure to remove bones if your brand contains bones) or sautéed tofu cubes

-- 16 ounces frozen or canned peas (may even use black-eyed peas for New Year’s!)
+- 16 ounces frozen or canned peas (may even use black-eyed peas on New Year’s Day!)

-- 7-8 ounces cheddar dairy or non-dairy cheese (e.g. Daiya™ Cheddar Style Shreds or Galaxy Nutritional Foods® Veggie or Rice Shreds)
+- 7-8 ounces cheddar dairy or non-dairy cheese (e.g. Daiya™ Cheddar Style Shreds; Galaxy Nutritional Foods® Veggie or Rice Shreds; or Lisanatti Almond Cheddar Shreds)

 Prepare noodles according to package directions.
 Drain and set aside.
 If using frozen peas, prepare according to package directions; if using canned peas, drain.